AI

 Incident Response for AI Events

-1 – Ad HocAI-related incidents are handled on an ad hoc basis with no defined process.
+1 – Not StartedAI-related incidents are handled on an ad hoc basis with no defined process.

 2 – ReactiveAI scenarios are discussed informally but not documented in any IR plan or runbook.